techidaily/site-games-able/source/_posts/7-crucial-checkpoints-to-validate-your-pc-component-fit.md

 ## 5\.
 Google Bard (Or Another Internet-Connected AI Chatbot)

  The world's leading AI chatbot, ChatGPT, doesn't have direct internet access.
 Or rather, it did, but it has been switched off at the time of writing.
-But that's no problem because we can[turn to Google's Bard AI chatbot instead](https://www.makeuseof.com/how-to-use-google-bard/) to help check if our hardware is compatible.
+But that's no problem because we can [turn to Google's Bard AI chatbot instead](https://www.makeuseof.com/how-to-use-google-bard/) to help check if our hardware is compatible.

  You can use Bard to help check PC hardware compatibility in two ways.
 First, you can straight-up ask Bard to create a custom PC build for you, making sure each part is compatible.